spazznolo/spazznolo.github.io/_posts/2023-07-02-draft-probabilities-4.md

   gtag('config', 'G-DGRHZS5DNM');
 </script>
 </head>
-<h2>Enhancing the Draft Pick Value Framework</h2>
+<h2>An Application of Prospect Pick Probabilities [Part 2]</h2>
 <p>
 In <a href="https://spazznolo.github.io/2023/06/20/draft-probabilities-3.html">An Application of Prospect Pick Probabilities</a>, I introduced a new perspective on draft pick value using Prashanth Iyer and I's <a href="https://piyer97.shinyapps.io/NHLDraft2023/">draft probability tool</a>.
 Here, I extend the methodology to include prospect value uncertainty.
-Then I build a framework to optimize pick value.
 </p>
 <p>
 <h5>Accounting for Uncertainty</h5>